Pocket watch: Key-wind, key-set movements

-The very first pocket watches, since their creation in the 16th century, up until the third quarter of the 19th century, had key-wind and key-set movements.
+The first pocket watches, since their creation in the 16th century, up until the third quarter of the 19th century, had key-wind and key-set movements.
 A watch key was necessary to wind the watch and to set the time.
 This was usually done by opening the caseback and putting the key over the winding-arbor (which was set over the watch's winding-wheel, to wind the mainspring) or by putting the key onto the setting-arbor, which was connected with the minute-wheel and turned the hands.
 Some watches of this period had the setting-arbor at the front of the watch, so that removing the crystal and bezel was necessary to set the time.
 Watch keys are the origin of the class key, common paraphernalia for American high-school and university graduation.

 Many keywind watch movements make use of a fusee, to improve isochronism.
 The fusee is a specially cut conical pulley attached by a fine chain to the mainspring barrel.
 When the spring is fully wound (and its torque the highest), the full length of the chain is wrapped around the fusee and the force of the mainspring is exerted on the smallest diameter portion of the fusee cone.
 As the spring unwinds and its torque decreases, the chain winds back onto the mainspring barrel and pulls on an increasingly larger diameter portion of the fusee.
 This provides a more uniform amount of torque on the watch train, and thus results in more consistent balance amplitude and better isochronism.
 A fusee is a practical necessity in watches using a verge escapement, and can also provide considerable benefit with a lever escapement and other high precision types of escapements (Hamiltons WWII era Model 21 chronometer used a fusee in combination with a detent escapement).

 Keywind watches are also commonly seen with conventional going barrels and other types of mainspring barrels, particularly in American watchmaking.